Born HIV Free: Born HIV Free in numbers

 “Born HIV Free” has reached about 250 million people.
 The dedicated channel on YouTube and dedicated website received over 20 million hits, tens of thousands of messages of support and generated thousands of articles.
 With the help of advocacy partners such as Avaaz and ONE more than 700,000 people signed the petition launched in line with this campaign.

-The first step of the Born HIV Free Campaign ended in New-York on October 5, 2010, following the pledges made by donors to the Global Fund for the subsequent three years (2011-2013).
+The first step of the Born HIV Free campaign ended in New-York on October 5, 2010, following the pledges made by donors to the Global Fund for the subsequent three years (2011-2013).
 The USD11.7 billion that was pledged to the Global Fund marked the largest collective pledge in its history.
 However, the total pledges fell short of the estimated resources needed to meet demand from developing countries seeking to further scale up their disease programs.

-More information about the Global Ambassador
+Global ambassador

-Carla Bruni-Sarkozy, First Lady of France, became a Global Ambassador for the protection of mothers and children against AIDS in December 2008.

-In her capacity as Ambassador, Carla Bruni-Sarkozy acts as a voice on the global stage for the many mothers and children infected with or affected by HIV/AIDS, especially drawing attention to the need to give pregnant women and their children the means to prevent HIV infection and to fight the disease.
+Carla Bruni-Sarkozy, First Lady of France, became a global ambassador for the protection of mothers and children against AIDS in December 2008.
+In her capacity as ambassador, Bruni-Sarkozy acts as a voice on the global stage for the many mothers and children infected with or affected by HIV/AIDS, especially drawing attention to the need to give pregnant women and their children the means to prevent HIV infection and to fight the disease.

-Since taking up her role as Ambassador, she has led a number of activities to raise awareness and call for action against HIV and AIDS.
+Since taking up her role as ambassador, she has led a number of activities to raise awareness and call for action against HIV and AIDS.
 In February 2009, she travelled to Burkina Faso to visit Global Fund-supported programs; in September 2009, she called upon world leaders at the UN General Assembly to eliminate mother to child transmission of HIV by 2015; on World AIDS Day she publicly emphasized the need to end mother-to-child transmission worldwide; and in January 2010, together with Melinda Gates, she visited Global Fund-supported programs in Benin to promote the need to invest in women and children’s health.